— Anh NGUYEN

 The problem with this narrative is that it focuses a lot on “constraints” or sayings such as “you must do this, or else…”.
 It isn’t very inspiring and exciting.

 So we tried to think of some new narratives to encourage industries to take up their environmental shifts.
-The phrase “desirable future” was mentioned once by one of our bosses, and it sounded exciting enough, so I had to try to write something about it.
+The phrase “desirable future” was mentioned once by one of the co-founders of Stim, and it sounded exciting enough, so I had to try to write something about it.